grafana/agent/docs/sources/flow/reference/components/prometheus.operator.podmonitors.md

 `prometheus.operator.podmonitors` discovers [PodMonitor](https://prometheus-operator.dev/docs/operator/api/#monitoring.coreos.com/v1.PodMonitor) resources in your kubernetes cluster and scrape the targets they reference.
 This component performs three main functions:

-1. Discover `PodMonitor` resources from your Kubernetes cluster.
+1. Discover PodMonitor resources from your Kubernetes cluster.
-2. Discover `Pods` in your cluster that match those `PodMonitors`.
+2. Discover Pods in your cluster that match those PodMonitors.
-3. Scrape metrics from those `Pods`, and forward them to a receiver.
+3. Scrape metrics from those Pods, and forward them to a receiver.

 The default configuration assumes the agent is running inside a Kubernetes cluster, and uses the in-cluster config to access the Kubernetes API.
 It can be run from outside the cluster by supplying connection info in the `client` block, but network level access to pods is required to scrape metrics from them.